smatechnologies/github-webservicestemplate/README.md

 "Step 1" is an example of calling an organization and returning ALL repositories (such as getting all the repositories/examples from our SMA Innovation Lab).

 "Step 2/3" are examples of getting information from a specific repository and then downloading a file from one of its releases.
+In the "Response" on "Step 3", you can specify where the output file from github should go.
+This output file could then be executed on a subsequent OpCon job.

 # Disclaimer
 No Support and No Warranty are provided by SMA Technologies for this project and related material.
 The use of this project's files is on your own risk.